Haile Selassie: Deposition and death

-The Ethiopian revolution
+Ethiopian Revolution

 In February 1974, four days of serious riots in Addis Ababa against sudden economic inflation left five dead.
 The Emperor responded by announcing on national television a reduction in petrol prices and a freeze on the cost of basic commodities.
 This calmed the public, but the promised 33% military wage hike was not substantial enough to pacify the army, which then mutinied, beginning in Asmara and spreading throughout the empire.
 This mutiny led to the resignation of Aklilu Habte-Wold as prime minister on 27 February 1974.
 Selassie again went on television to agree to the army's demands for still greater pay, and named Endelkachew Makonnen as the new prime minister.
 Despite Endalkachew's many concessions, discontent continued in March with a four-day general strike that paralyzed the nation.
 In April, protests by Ethiopian Muslims broke out in response to discrimination perpetrated by the regime, with approximately 100,000 individuals participating.

 Imprisonment

 The Derg, a clique of junior officers and enlisted men, set up in June to investigate the military's demands, took advantage of the government's disarray to depose the 82-year-old Selassie on 12 September.
 General Aman Mikael Andom, a Protestant of Eritrean origin, served briefly as provisional head of state pending the return of Crown Prince Asfa Wossen, who was then receiving medical treatment abroad.
 Selassie was imprisoned briefly at the 4th Army Division in Addis Ababa before being moved back to the Grand Palace where the Emperor spent the last months of his life under house arrest.

-Following the 1974 coup d'état, much of the Ethiopian royal family fled the country, were imprisoned, or were executed.
+Following the 1974 coup d'état, much of the Ethiopian royal family fled the country, were imprisoned, or were killed.

 Though initially most of the imperial family was detained at the late Duke of Harar's residence in the north of the capital, most were later moved into Addis Ababa's Kerchele Prison, also known as "Alem Bekagn".
 On 23 November, 60 former high officials of the imperial government were summarily executed by firing squad, including Selassie's grandson, Rear Admiral Iskinder Desta, General Aman and two former prime ministers.
 These killings, known to Ethiopians as "Black Saturday", were condemned by the Crown Prince; the Derg responded to his rebuke by revoking its acknowledgment of his imperial legitimacy, and announcing the end of the Solomonic dynasty.